 Understanding the High-Temperature Solid-Oxide Iron-Air Redox Battery Operated with an Oxygen Shuttle Mechanism: A Computational Study

 Jin, Xinfang, Ahsan M. Uddin, Xuan Zhao, Ralph White, and Kevin Huang.
 2015.
-“Understanding the High-Temperature Solid-Oxide Iron-Air Redox Battery Operated with an Oxygen Shuttle Mechanism: A Computational Study”.
+“Understanding the High-Temperature Solid-Oxide Iron-Air Redox Battery Operated With an Oxygen Shuttle Mechanism: A Computational Study”.
 Journal of The Electrochemical Society 162 (8): A1476—A1484.

 Abstract